-3.4 Mounting the string retainer
+3.4 Mounting the string retainers

-Screw the string retainer to the front of the headstock in the holes provided next to the tuners.
+Screw the two string retainers to the front of the head plate in the holes provided next to the tuners.
+The string retainer with the thicker spacer must be inserted into the hole that is closer to the saddle.

-Ensure the string retainer can still move freely.
-It will be secured by the tension of the strings.
+Ensure the string retainers can still move freely.
+They will be secured by the tension of the strings.

-3.5 Mounting the guitar neck
+3.5 Mounting the neck of the guitar